 Going back to the Snipping Tool Settings, the next section is all about Snipping options.
 Depending on how you want the app to work, you can enable or disable the following switches:

-- Auto copy to clipboard: by default, this switch is on, and it makes the Snipping Tool automatically copy the screenshot you take in Windows 11’s clipboard
+- Automatically copy changes: by default, this switch is on, and it makes the Snipping Tool automatically copy the screenshot you take in Windows 11’s clipboard.

-- Save snips: disabled by default; this switch controls whether the Snipping Tool should ask you if you want to save your work when you close the application, and you have a screenshot loaded in it.
+- Ask to save edited screenshots: disabled by default; enabling this switch makes Snipping Tool ask you if you want to save your work whenever you intend to close the application, and you still have a screenshot loaded but not saved.

-- Multiple windows: if you turn this switch on, each screenshot you take will be open in its own separate Snipping Tool window.
+- Multiple windows: if you turn this switch on, each screenshot you take opens in its own separate Snipping Tool window.

-- Snip outline allows you to automatically add a border to the screenshot you take with the Snipping Tool.
+- Add border to each screenshot: allows you to automatically add a border to the screenshots you take with the Snipping Tool.
 Furthermore, when you enable this switch, you also get a preview of what the outline looks like, and you can choose its Color and Thickness.

-And, the final Snipping Tool setting you can change is about its Appearance.
-The App Theme setting allows you to choose whether you want the Snipping Tool to use Windows 11’s Light or Dark style, or Use system setting to match the operating system’s main style.
+The final Snipping Tool setting you can change is its Appearance.
+The App theme setting allows you to choose whether you want the Snipping Tool to use Windows 11’s Light or Dark mode, or Use system setting to match the operating system’s main style.

 These are all the settings available for the Snipping Tool in Windows 11.
 Try them out and have fun!

-Now you know how to use the Snipping Tool in Windows 11.
-You’ve seen what it looks like, how to snip on Windows 11 using it, and what settings it offers.
-In our opinion, the new Snipping Tool feels like a good improvement from Windows 10.
-Do you think the same?
-Let us know in the comments below.
+Did you know that Windows 11 has a Snipping Tool?
+Now you do, and you also know how to use it.
+You’ve seen what it looks like, how to snip on Windows 11, and how to screen record with Snipping Tool.
+In my opinion, the new Snipping Tool feels like an improvement over its previous versions.
+Do you feel the same?
+Let me know in the comments below.